 Blogging, like many other professions, is not an easy career.
 A lot of thought, skills, and decision making revolves around it.
 Any wrong move can downplay your efforts in the emerging top.

 As a blogger, building an online presence cannot be done overnight.
 It’s a slow process full of ups and downs, and as much as it may be maddening at times, the reward is worth it.

 Amateur blogger’s mistakes

 Amateur blogger makes mistakes, some unavoidable, and some learned best through trial and error.
-However, there are other mistakes cost a lot, and repeating them can take you miles back in your blogging expedition.
+However, other mistakes cost a lot, and repeating them can take you miles back in your blogging expedition.
 With a highly competitive environment out there, it’s best to avoid these common mistakes altogether.

 Let’s get to them:

 1. Mistakes on amateur blogs – not self-hosting

 These one common mistake amateur bloggers are notorious.
 Well, it might not be their fault.
 But ask the pros and entrepreneurs how they started their blogging journey.
 They will tell you through buying their own land –that is, self-hosting their own blogs.

 Self-hosting essentially puts you in control of your servers.
 This way, you don’t risk losing the work you have worked.
 When the company decides to shut you down for whatever reason, or it decides to end its run.

 As an amateur blogger, you are allowed to dip your toes, test the waters with a free blogging platform such as Wix, Weebly, blogger, and wordpress.com.